How to Plant and Grow Bok Choy

 How to Plant and Grow Napa (Chinese) Cabbage

-A close up horizontal image of freshly harvested Chinese cabbages set on a fabric surface.
+A close up horizontal image of freshly harvested napa cabbage.

 Some plants in the brassica group are a bit of a challenge to grow (hello, brussels sprouts).
 But napa cabbage is fairly easy.
 It’s also versatile in the kitchen thanks to its mild flavor and tender leaves.
 Whether this is your first try or you want to take your harvest to the next level, this guide will help you out.